daringh10/Main_Projects/README.md

 # Main Coding Projects
-# Mix of C, Python, SQL, Flask, and morex
+# Mix of C, Python, SQL, Flask, and more